megasanjay/CSCI-150---Project/README.md

-# CSCI-150---Project
+# CSCI-150---Project - Restaurant Order Management System

-Waiting on Emilio's order implementation.

-Might want to change the path to the input folder for menu
+Might want to change the path to the text filed in the 'Menu', 'Stats' and 'Login' files.

+Login passswords are enctypted.
+I've used the same name for simplicity.

+Manager login - adam:adam
+Waitstaff login - maria:maria
+I've forgotten the rest 😓.
+Y'all can add a login if you want.
+The feature is available if you login as a 'Manager'.
+'Chef' functionality is currently only availabe as a 'Manager'.
+Not adding a new login yet, probably for a future release.

 Visual studio project is up.
 Download 'Visual Studio Community' here : https://www.visualstudio.com/downloads/

-Please use this file to bring up issues or use the group text
+Please use this file to bring up issues or use the group text .